-Prior to joining Skadden in 2016, Mr. Kwok was the resident legal advisor for the U.S. Department of Justice (DOJ) at the U.S. Embassy in Beijing.
+Prior to joining Skadden in 2016, Mr. Kwok was the resident legal adviser for the U.S. Department of Justice (DOJ) at the U.S. Embassy in Beijing.
 As the DOJ's attaché in China from November 2013 to January 2016, he represented the United States in dealings with Chinese law enforcement authorities on criminal matters, particularly corruption, money laundering and fraud cases pursued by criminal authorities in the United States, China or jointly by both jurisdictions.
 He lectured regularly, in Mandarin Chinese, on cross-border joint investigations and American criminal procedure before Chinese officials and defense attorneys, including at the National Judges' College, the National Prosecutors' College, the People's Public Security University of China and numerous Chinese lawyers' associations.
 In 2015, for his work advancing rule of law, civil society and governance in China Mr. Kwok was the recipient of the U.S. State Department's Meritorious Honor Award.

-From 2007 to 2013, Mr. Kwok served as an assistant U.S. attorney in the Southern District of New York, where he tried 11 felony cases to verdict and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.
+From 2007 to 2013, Mr. Kwok served as an assistant U.S. attorney in the Southern District of New York, where he tried numerous felony cases to verdict and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.
 As a member of the Securities and Commodities Fraud Task Force, Mr. Kwok investigated and successfully prosecuted a wide variety of securities, commodities and other investment fraud schemes.
 During his time in the Organized Crime Unit, Mr. Kwok secured racketeering convictions against some of New York City’s most high-profile organized crime leaders and corrupt union officials.